TeriBernard/ryansWebsite/README.md

 simple website being built by customizing the album example from bootstrap4

 ## ToDo
-  Hide sticky footer on mobile
-  Slim down sticky footer, period
+  Remove fixed-footer on mobile (and all views, probably) Slim down footer, period
   Hide 'Contact Us' section on mobile